 - 12.1.
-Right-of-Way.Construction and the continued existence of the System network will require access to and a continuing presence on, over and under the public right-of-way and real property of the Parties. - (a) The Consortium shall have a continuing license to utilize the right-of-way and real property of the Parties in order to effectuate the purposes of this Agreement.
-This license shall continue after a Party withdraws from the Consortium and for so long as the System is operated by the Consortium, or its successor.
+Right-of-Way.-Construction and the continued existence of the Systemsystem network will require access to and a continuing presence on, over and under the public right-of-way and real property of the Parties.
+Urbana, Champaign, and the University. - (a) The Urbana, Champaign and the University each agree that the Consortium shall have a continuing license to utilize the right-of-way and real property of the

+Parties in order to effectuate the purposes of this Agreement.
+This license shall continue after a Partyparty withdraws from the Consortium and for so long as the System system is operated by the Consortium, or its successor.